RouteClouds/Terraform-HandsOn-Training/05-Variables-and-Outputs/Concept.md

 - **Automation Integration**: Enable seamless CI/CD integration with structured output patterns
 - **Maintainability**: Reduce configuration management overhead by 60% through organized variable architecture

+🎓 **Certification Note**: Know all variable types (string, number, bool, list, map, set, object, tuple) and when to use each.
+The exam tests your understanding of type constraints and validation.
+Know variable precedence: CLI > .tfvars > environment > defaults.
+**Exam Objectives 3.4, 3.5**: Understand variable scope and interact with state

 ---

 ## 🏗️ **Enterprise Variable Architecture**